vlmlee/Wordle-Dapp/README.md

 npm run deploy-wordle-and-create-puzzle-on-sepolia
 ```

 When the script finishes, the console will print out the deployer's wallet address and the contract's deployed address.
-If you want to create a new Wordle puzzle, edit the `$SOLUTION` environment variable and then run:
+If you want to create a new Wordle puzzle, edit the `$SOLUTION` environment variable inside `.env` and then run:

 ```shell
 npm run create-new-wordle-sepolia